fperraudeau/singlecellworkflow/reviewers_response.md

 > I was confused a bit by "the first major bifurcation in the HBC lineage trajectory occurs prior to cell division".
 Can you be more specific about what you are referring to here by cell division, as without knowledge of the system, I'm not sure where the cell division you refer to should appear.

 Thank you, we agree that the paragraph taken out of context is unclear.
 The first bifurcation identified by slingshot (occurring right after the clusters marked by DeltaHBC1 and DeltaHBC2 in Figure 2) produces two lineage trajectories: the first one (purple curve in Figure 2) generates sustentacular cells through a differentiation process characterized by the absence of cell cycle and division.
-To simplify, each HBC stem cells gives rise to one sustentacular cell.
-The other lineage trajectory (blue and orange curves in Figure 2) generates proliferative GBCs, which are characterized by cell cycle and division.
+To simplify, each HBC stem cell gives rise to one sustentacular cell.
+The other lineage trajectories (blue and orange curves in Figure 2) generate proliferative GBCs, which are characterized by cell cycle and division.
 These, in turn, generate olfactory sensory neurons and microvillous cells.
-We hope that this more detailed explanation will be useful to better understand our system.
+We hope that this will be useful to better understand our system.
 We have updated the text to add this more detailed explanation.

 > "within a single object": It may be good to explain what an "object" here is.
 You could, for example, refer to Figure 2 of the Bioconductor Nature Methods paper.